geojson/geojson.github.io/index.md

 }
 {% endhighlight %}

 GeoJSON supports the following geometry types: `Point`, `LineString`, `Polygon`, `MultiPoint`, `MultiLineString`, and `MultiPolygon`.
-Lists of geometries are represented by a `GeometryCollection`.
-Geometries with additional properties are `Feature` objects.
-And lists of features are represented by a `FeatureCollection`.
+Geometric objects with additional properties are `Feature` objects.
+Sets of features are contained by `FeatureCollection` objects.

 ## Learn More

 See the [full specification](geojson-spec.html) for more detail.

-See also
-[https://datatracker.ietf.org/doc/draft-butler-geojson/](https://datatracker.ietf.org/doc/draft-butler-geojson/),
-an Internet-Draft updating and clarifying the original specification.
+See also [https://datatracker.ietf.org/doc/draft-butler-geojson/](https://datatracker.ietf.org/doc/draft-butler-geojson/), an Internet-Draft updating and clarifying the original specification.